 - District Heating (DH) If your property is connected to the DH system, all works must be carries out by an LCC appointed engineer.
 Do not attempt to work on this system.
 This is because, district heating is a high pressurised specialised heating system that can be dangerous.
 No persons other than our engineers can work on this system.

 Remember, where we carry out repairs to the shared areas or to the building, the proportionate costs will be issued to you as a leaseholder.
 This means that the full cost of the repair will be shared between everybody who lives in the block.

 If the repair requires materials, there will be additional charges based on the materials needed to complete the work.
-If the timeframe for the repair to be carried is longer than 90 minutes, you will be charged £38.87 per hour.
+If the timeframe for the repair to be completed takes longer than 90 minutes you will be charged £43.32 per hour.

 It is our legal obligation to arrange building insurance for leasehold properties.
 A proportion of the policy premium is charged to leaseholders through their service charges.
 However, building insurance does not cover your contents.
 Therefore, it is advised to arrange your own contents insurance.